 The average online gambling Italian loses around $502.00 annually.

 The government is all over Finland when it comes to online gambling, but not for the worst.
-Online gambling is national monopoly divided into three organizations, and all monies go to horse breeding and sports.
+Online gambling is a national monopoly divided into three organizations, and all monies go to horse breeding and sports.
 Instead of trying to regulate online gambling more, the government is looking at ways that would strengthen the monopoly.

 An online gambler in Finland loses approximately $553.00 annually.